nutshell-platform/app/README.md

 ## Environment variables

 Environment variables in `.env` file are mandatory.
 Empty strings are allowed (and disable the service).
 You may use a separate `.env.production`.
 There is an overview of variables in the `.env.example` file.

+Notes

+---

+Questions I want to ask the data:

+- What nutshells have my friends written that I have not yet read?
+- Who do I follow?
+- Who follows me?
+- Give me all my nutshells